t-d-k/LibreCrypt/docs/FAQ.md

 during volume creation, this is probably because the drive you are trying to create the volume on is formatted as FAT/FAT32 - both of which have a file size limit of 4GB.

-Please see the FAQ "[I tried to create a large volume (> 4GB), and DoxBox stopped halfway through with an error - why?](#gc)"
+Please see the FAQ "[I tried to create a large volume (> 4GB), and LibreCrypt stopped halfway through with an error - why?](#gc)"

 * * *

 <a name="gc"></a>
-*Q: I tried to create a large volume (> 4GB), and DoxBox stopped halfway through with an error - why?*
+*Q: I tried to create a large volume (> 4GB), and LibreCrypt stopped halfway through with an error - why?*

 *A:* The most probable cause for this is that you were creating a volume file on a FAT/FAT32 filesystem, however FAT/FAT32 filesystems cannot support files larger than (4 GB - 1 byte).